csc7/PP1_CI_TGC/README.md

         positioning errors of contact form, etc.

+        inverted right left columns in contact us page to have a better responsive experience (user experience)

 https://validator.w3.org/ was used to validate the HTML file.

 # Testing of User Stories(Feature-Action-Expected result-Actual result)